ThiagoMaria-SecurityIT/Microsoft_Office_Automation_VBA/README.md

 # Microsoft Office Automation VBA
 > 🚧 Under Construction
 >  This repo is under construction - Last Update: June 22, 2025.
-> Some features are not 100% done - Come back July 20, 2025, for all macros showcase.
+> Some features are not 100% done - Come back September 30, 2025, for all macros showcase (scroll down and maybe you can find a lot of macros).

 💼 A professional collection of VBA macros demonstrating automation capabilities across Microsoft Office applications.